thetestgame/panda3d-discord/README.md

 libDiscord
 ============

 Discord RPC module for the Panda3d game engine using the native discord-rpc library.

+<b>Notice:</b> Currently the CMAKE code is only setup to operate properly on Windows.
+The source its self should have no issues running on other platforms however.

 ## Building LibDiscord